alexandertomsovic/BlockTradeAI/README.md

 # Crypto Price Checker (Updates Real Time)

 The **Crypto Price Checker** is the first part of my crypto bot project that will automatically trade cryptocurrencies.
 In its current form, this program continually checks the price with live data from [Crypto.com](https://crypto.com) which is sent back to the program.
-So far, only **ETH** and **BTC** are tracked but I am planning to increase the number of coins quite soon!
+So far, only **ETH**, **BTC**, and **XRP** are tracked but I am planning to increase the number of coins quite soon!
 Stay tuned...

 ## Creator
 - The Crypto Price Checker was created by [**Alexander Tomsovic**](github.com/alexandertomsovic)